rodhilton/resume/docs/resume_public.md

     * Developed Interactions Tracking Service for tracking and querying all player interactions for games supporting 11m CCUs.

-    * Created highly-available services for asynchronous processing of user-created media with access control layer utilized by [UEFN](https://en.as.com/meristation_en/2023/03/16/news/1678987066_019557.html).
+    * Created highly-available asynchronous processor of user-created media with access control utilized by [UEFN](https://en.as.com/meristation_en/2023/03/16/news/1678987066_019557.html) to build over 1.1m projects